Abstract: Hands-on, closed box: Discover what's inside for you, and how we coped.

 Outline

 End: You'll have tried training an AI, you'll have tried testing that AI, you'll have worked with others in the group.
-Maybe you'll carry on with one or both!
+Maybe you'll carry on training, testing, or working with new colleagues!

 Using Teachable Machine